Head of Subject: Mr Tom Hosking

 - Brass - Mrs Kirsty Bailey

 At Redruth, we are lucky to have a good range of facilities and resources that are constantly being reviewed and updated.
-We currently have 2 main teaching rooms, 3 practice rooms, a recording facility and access to ICT equipment within one of the teaching rooms.
+We currently have 2 main teaching rooms, 3 practice rooms, a recording facility and Apple MAC suite.
 The classrooms are equipped with electronic keyboards, guitars, and both tuned and untuned percussion.
-The practice rooms are equipped with a drum kit and electric piano.
+Each practice room is equipped with a drum kit and electric piano.
 We have iMacs and PCs which use Garageband, Logic, Cubase and Sibelius at all Key Stages for composition purposes.
 Students are encouraged to form their own musical groups, and can book to use these facilities during lunchtimes and after-school.

 Key Stage 3